-Certain statements contained in this Report which are not statements of historical fact constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act (the "Act").
-In addition, certain statements in our future filings with the Securities and Exchange Commission, in press releases, and in oral and written statements made by or with our approval which are not statements of historical fact constitute forward-looking statements within the meaning of the Act.
-Examples of forward-looking statements include, but are not limited to: (i) projections of revenue, income or loss, earnings or loss per share, the payment or nonpayment of dividends, capital structure and other financial items; (ii) statements of our plans and objectives or our management or Board of Directors, including those relating to products or services; (iii) statements of future economic performance; and (iv) statements of assumptions underlying such statements.
+Certain statements contained in this Report that are not statements of historical fact constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act (the "Act").
+In addition, certain statements in our future filings with the Securities and Exchange Commission, in press releases, and in oral and written statements made by us or with our approval that are not statements of historical fact constitute forward-looking statements within the meaning of the Act.
+Examples of forward-looking statements include, but are not limited to: (i) projections of revenue, income or loss, earnings or loss per share, the payment or nonpayment of dividends, capital structure and other financial items; (ii) statements of our plans and objectives by our management or Board of Directors, including those relating to products or services; (iii) statements of future economic performance; and (iv) statements of assumptions underlying such statements.
 Words such as "believes," "anticipates," "expects," "intends," "targeted," and similar expressions are intended to identify forward-looking statements but are not the exclusive means of identifying such statements.
-Forward-looking statements involve risks and uncertainties which may cause actual results to differ from those in such statements.
-Factors that could cause actual results to differ from those discussed in the forward-looking statements include, but are not limited to, those described in the "Risk Factors" section of this discussion and analysis.
+Forward-looking statements involve risks and uncertainties that may cause actual results to differ from those in such statements.
+Factors that could cause actual results to differ from those discussed in the forward-looking statements include, but are not limited to, those described in this Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations-Risk Factors, below.
 Such forward-looking statements speak only as of the date on which statements are made, and we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made to reflect the occurrence of unanticipated events or circumstances.
+Readers should carefully review the disclosures and the risk factors described in this and other documents the Company files from time to time with the Securities and Exchange Commission, including our Reports on Forms 10-Q, 10-K and 8-K to be filed by the Company in fiscal year 2002.